Crypto-TII/pqdss-ct-toolchain/README.md

 ````

 - all instances of all candidates

-`NOTE`: this option works only on the optimized implementation for now.
-It could work on the additional and reference implementations, but some changes
-need to be done in the script.
-We are working on it to make it automatic.

 Run dudect on the `Optimized implementation` of `crypto_sign()` algorithm for all instances of all integrated candidates with a timeout of `10` minutes (`600` s),
  with `100K` number of measurements.